Longest Coastline in India: 9 Coastline from Gujarat to Goa

 Goa: 9th Longest Coastline in India

-Situated on the southwest coast of India, Goa has one of the nation’s smallest coastline in India.
-At this magnificent location, one can find some of the most beautiful beaches on earth.
+Situated on the southwest coast of India, Goa has one of the nation’s smallest coastline in India, but it is undoubtedly one of the most captivating.
+While Gujarat boasts the longest coastline in India, Goa’s coastline, though shorter, offers some of the most beautiful and pristine beaches in the world.
 Karnataka borders it to the east and south, Maharashtra to the north, and the Arabian Sea hugs its western edge.
 Rich growth is supported by the ferric-aluminum oxide-rich reddish soil of Goa.
 Rich in humus and minerals, it supports agriculture, especially on riverbanks.
 It retains its maritime importance with one major port and five minor ports.

 Significance of Coastal States of India